Paris braces for floods as swollen Seine inches higher

 In Paris the Seine flows through a deep channel, limiting the potential flooding damage to riverside structures.

-But several areas on the outskirts of the capital are under water, such as the southern suburb of Villeneuve-Saint-Georges, where some residents were getting around by boat and dozens have been evacuated from their homes.
+But several areas on the city's outskirts are under water, such as the southern suburb of Villeneuve-Saint-Georges, where some residents were getting around by boat and dozens have been evacuated from their homes.

+In the south of France, heavy rains caused a breach in the water supply pipe of a holding tank on an oil platform in La Mede, near Marseille, on Saturday, French giant Total said.

+Contaminated water, not concentrated crude oil, had leaked, Total said in a statement.